 Watson, Catherine and Cyrus, Letterbook, 1836-1837, (C2756)

-Thirty-two letters written by Catherine and Cyrus L. Watson from Louisiana, Missouri, and Springfield and Bloomington, IL, to friends and relatives on the sickness and deaths of Mary Pond and Catherine Watson.
+The collection contains thirty-two letters written by Catherine and Cyrus L. Watson from Louisiana, Missouri, and Springfield and Bloomington, IL, to friends and relatives on the sickness and deaths of Mary Pond and Catherine Watson.

 Weeks' Photographic Studio, Linn, Missouri, Glass Plate Negatives, c.1880, (C3889)